-Connection to Industry Partners
+Connection with Industry Partners

-Relationships have always been important and an element relied upon for success.
+Relationships have always been important, and an element relied upon for success.
 NWTT's network of members across the regions has never been more central as a collective voice.
 The growth of the tourism industry relies on strong cooperation between likeminded partners.
 NWT Tourism enjoys a secure and durable relationship founded on trust and respect with the Government of the Northwest Territories.
 NWT Tourism also works in partnership with other organizations pursuing tourism; communities and Indigenous governments across the North, the Indigenous Tourism Association of Canada, Parks Canada, CanNor, and Destination Canada.
+NWTT also works with other DMOs in Alberta, Manitoba, and the Yukon on projects that align with our shared goals (ie. The Northern Lights US campaign, The Northern Sky Corridor)